graphprompt/graphprompt-web/index.md

 ---
-title: All in One: Multi-Task Prompting for GNN
+title: All in One —— Multi-Task Prompting for GNN
 feature_text: |
   ## Multi-Task Prompting
   A Jekyll boilerplate theme designed to be a starting point for any Jekyll website